labelflow/simple-object-detection/README.md

 ```

 This script runs your model on a coco dataset and generates a coco annotation file containing the inferences in `outputs/inferences/<dataset name>_annotations.json`.
+## Evaluate model

+Additionally to the metrics computed on the validation dataset during training, you can also qualitatively evaluate your prototype by importing your annotations in a raw dataset on [LabelFlow](https://labelflow.ai/).